-Depending on your budget, there are several ways to market your business, including email marketing, social media, traditional advertising and participating in events.
+Depending on your budget, there are several ways to market your business, including email marketing, social media, traditional advertising, running pop-ups and participating in events.

 How should I approach hiring?

-If you find that you’re unable to keep up with day-to-day operations, it’s time to hire employees.
-You can find good candidates through referrals, job posting sites or local institutions like colleges and universities.
-When you bring someone on board, make sure you understand how to comply with any employment laws that may apply to you.
+If you find that you’re unable to keep up with day-to-day operations, it’s time to bring on employees.
+You can find good candidates through referrals, job posting sites, or local institutions like colleges and universities.
+When you bring someone on board, make sure you comply with all relevant labor and payroll laws.